Dipto9999/Baccarat_Card_Game/README.md

-Sure!
-Here's a revised version of the README with improved coherence:

 # Baccarat Card Game

 This is a command-line Baccarat card game written in **Golang**.
 The game involves playing against a computer banker with the objective of obtaining a hand value closer to *9* than the banker's hand.
 A standard deck of cards is used, where numeric cards hold their face value, face cards (*J*, *Q*, *K*) are valued at 0, and *Aces* are valued at 1.